 A strong and fit posterior not only looks good, but it also assists in many of the movements you make throughout the day, such as standing, bending, walking upstairs.
 Therefore, getting in some butt exercises while you're stuck in a seat at work, commuting or just watching TV may hold a lot of appeal.

 Enter butt clenching.
 The action of tightening, then releasing, your glutes — i.e. butt clenches — may help strengthen the muscles, but it won't give you the firmness or shape an exercise the way lunges or squats will.

-The strengthening benefits of routine butt clenching may well be worth the effort, however, because if your glutes are weak, your body may try to compensate by using other muscles during these actions, which could lead to problems such as back, hip or knee pain.
-No one wants that.
+The strengthening benefits of routine butt clenching may well be worth the effort, however.
+If your glutes are weak, your body might try to compensate by using other muscles during these actions, which could lead to problems such as back, hip or knee pain— and no one wants that.

 Performing the Butt Clenching Exercise

 The movement of a butt clench is quite small — essentially, it's shrinking the size of your buttocks inward from the sides.
 While sitting in your seat, tense and squeeze your butt, aiming to raise yourself slightly while remaining seated.
 The slight lift should be the result of the tensed gluteal muscles and not of leaning forward or pressing down on your feet.

 Do not inadvertently tense your thigh muscles or hamstrings.
 Keep your legs relaxed, and tense only your butt.
 Hold the clench for five seconds, then relax the muscles for five seconds.
 Each squeeze and release is considered one repetition.
 Perform two sets of 30 repetitions each day.
 As muscle strength improves, increase the length of time you hold each clench, aiming for 10 seconds or more.

 More Effective Glute Exercises